 You all know Denise.
 She went on a trip around the world two years ago, and still cannot shut up about it.
 Facebook, Twitter, Instagram, her blog, all plastered with articles and photos of her “life changing experience.”
 But she doesn’t even post about the journey.
 No, she posts about her life and how it has changed.
 And she wants the whole world to know she knows the whole world.
 Here’s a photo of her with Brazilian orphans.
 And here’s a photo of her with African orphans.
 Does she write about the tragedies of these kids?
 Of course not, because that would require some actual knowledge.
 Instead, Denise writes about herself and how much she understands what these kids go through and how much her life has changed because of it.
 Then she logs off and goes back to the same old life she always had.
 The only thing to have changed in her life is how much she mentions how much her life has changed.
 Not everything is about you, Denise.

 A few trips to Japan, doesn’t make you an expert on Japanese people and Japanese culture.
-You don’t become an expert in a few weeks, not even a few months, no matter what the your online course promises you.
+You don’t become an expert in a few weeks, not even a few months, no matter what some online course promises you.
 Becoming Savvy takes time.
-Because when we travel, we live in a bubble. the more we travel, the more we can expand this bubble, but it doesn’t suddenly burst and gives you a wealth of information. it just fades over time and that’s about it.
+Because when we travel, we live in a bubble. the more we travel, the more we can expand this bubble, but it doesn’t suddenly burst and gives you a wealth of information.
+It just fades over time and that’s about it.
 So if you want to write about your world trip and all the things you’ve experienced, by all means.
 But please, don’t be like Denise and make it all about you, because your the least interesting part of the journey.*

 “Travel makes you more confident and charismatic”